hellstromsamuel/data-analysis/README.md

-# data-analysis-boston
+# Data analysis - Summer Internship at Tyme Wear, Boston (USA)
 Data analysis of customers data in Google Firebase.
 Downloading, analyzing, statistics and automatically writing the results to Google Sheet.
+Started developing a solution with Python and a tool connecting to Google Sheets API.
+The company needed the data to be auto-synced in realtime, so then I developed the solution in Google Apps Script with a trigger that is running the script frequently.